CSC207-2023Y-UofT/course-project-hrmanagement/README.md

 ___

-## Usage
+## Usage or Functionality
-1. Launch the application.
+1. Launch the application, opens "Choose you Position".
+   (_Note_: If you don't see both options, 'Manager' and 'Employee', try to resize the box.)
-2. Select user role: either manager or employee
+2. Select user position: either Manager or Employee.
-3. In the manager portal, managers can approve or deny time-off requests, calculate payroll, and view schedules.
+3. In the **'Manager'** portal;
+   - Manager has fixed userID and password:
+     _userID_: 1
+     _password_: manager
+   - Manager has following 3 main functionalities:
+     i) _View Schedule
+     ii) View Time-off Requests
+     iii) Calculate Payroll_
-4. In the employee portal, employees can log in, sign up, and request time-off.
+4. In the **Employee** portal, employees can;
+   - SignUp
+   - Login
+     (_Note_: If you don't want to signUp, you can use this demo employeeID and login to test the program;
+     _employeeID_: 203, _password_: Samreen)
+     i) Request time-off
 ___

 ## Features